frederic-perez/AmE-dictionary/data/dictionary.md

 __idiolatry__ _n_ /i-di-OL-uh-tree/ [:scroll: From Greek idio- (one’s own, personal) + -latry (worship)] Self worship.
 __idiolect__ _n_ The variety or form of a language used by an individual.
 __idiopathic__ _adj_ :three: Of, relating to, or designating a disease having no known cause.
-__idiosyncrasy__ _n_ A structural or behavioral characteristic peculiar to an individual or group. _Syn_ peculiarity _Of all her idiosyncrasies, I find her tendency to dance while cooking the most charming._
+__idiosyncrasy__ _n_ :two: A structural or behavioral characteristic peculiar to an individual or group. _Syn_ peculiarity _Of all her idiosyncrasies, I find her tendency to dance while cooking the most charming._
 __idiosyncratic__ _adj_ :two::hammer:
 __idiot box__
 __idiot__ _n_ :mega: